byrdnuge/Webex-Tools/memory-bank/systemPatterns.md

 ## Batch Processing Pattern
 For operations that need to be performed on multiple items:
 1. Read data from CSV or other structured input
+2. Validate data using pydantic models
-2. Process each item individually
+3. Process each item individually with progress indication
-3. Collect results and errors
+4. Collect results and errors
-4. Provide summary report
+5. Provide summary report with rich formatting

 ## Authentication Pattern
 Authentication is handled through:
 - Environment variables for API tokens
+- Configuration files for persistent settings
 - Token validation before operations
 - Refresh mechanisms when needed
 - Clear error messages for authentication failures

 ## Extension Points
 The system is designed to be extended through:
+- Adding new command groups and commands
-- Adding new scripts for additional operations
+- Creating new pydantic models for data validation
 - Enhancing utility functions for broader API coverage
 - Implementing new input/output formats
 - Creating higher-level workflows that combine multiple operations